neonatura/share_2.x/README.md

 The share library introduces a new model of handling IPC and Internet communications.
 Supplies documented API with POSIX and convienence calls for networking applications.

-<strong>This library is still in development.</strong>
+<strong>This library is in development.</strong>

  - Revision History

+June 30 2014 - release of v2.1.4

+Local shfs partition support.
+The usded daemon with embedded stratum capability.

-April 10 2013 - release of v3.0.5 (releases/libshare_3.0.5.tar.xz)
+April 10 2013 - release of v2.1 (releases/libshare_2.1.tar.xz)

 Current functionality provides preliminary support for sharefs filesystem, socket wrappers, hashmaps, memory buffers/pools, tiny encryption, and locks.
 See the 'doc/html' directory for a API reference manual.
 Includes gnulib support for base fs/socket operations, java bindings, and self-test routines.